Grief: unfinished hurt

 However, life is not a fairy tale.
 A real case recently raised in the media was about the Princes and their suffering of losing a mother at younger age, and how both of them suffer differently.
 While Prince William suffered internally and chose the path of the ‘good boy’, Prince Harry’s suffering was revealed through his rebellious behaviour, being more like the ‘bad boy’.
 Only after two decades of such suffering, they both decided to open up to the public their struggle with grieving, in order to encourage people to engage with their personal suffering and take care of their mental health.

-Grief is the work where feelings, empathy and vulnerability are the ‘eye fillet’ of the table.
-With these tools men learn how to carry the suffering of legitimate pain, leading to the lessons one must to learn to become an Authentic Man.
+Grief is the work where feelings, empathy and vulnerability are the main tools.
+With them men learn how to carry the suffering of legitimate pain, leading to the lessons one must to learn to become an Authentic Man.
 Rohr warns every man that it is better to do this work with a coach who has been there himself (2005, p.85).
-This in depth transformation always happens in liminal space (a place where you can’t fix, control, or even understand what is really going on).
+This in depth transformation always happens in liminal space ( a place where you can’t fix, control, or even understand what is really going on ).
 Therefore, it is necessary to seek some expertise guidance in holding the pain to keep the ‘edges hot’, that is, to keep the pain or creative tension alive until the lesson is learned.

 Rohr, R. & Martos, J., (2005) From Wild Man to Wise Man: Reflections on Male Spirituality St Anthony Messenger Press - Cincinnati, Ohio/USA